 Now, Use keywords in the search box that reflect what that guy’s maintenance routine, demographics, and personality are like.

 - Price: $3-5K

-- Keywords: Highway Miles, waxed, regularly, one owner, well-loved, hate to sell, accident-free, no accidents, synthetic oil, dealer-maintained, maintenance record, elderly, senior, estate sale, death, undercoated, every 5000(oil changes), immaculate, mint…etc.
+- Keywords(us only one of these keywords at a time): Highway Miles, waxed, regularly, one owner, well-loved, hate to sell, accident-free, no accidents, synthetic oil, dealer-maintained, maintenance record, elderly, senior, estate sale, death, undercoated, every 5000(oil changes), immaculate, mint…etc.

 You wouldn’t believe how well this technique works!
 If you run the same basic search over and over but vary your key-words the golden deals will start sifting themselves to the surface for you.

 Keep in mind most online classifieds have pretty stupid search engines so you need to use simple exact-match terms.
 So, don’t type “all maintenance records available.”
 Instead, use “maintenance records” and you’ll get more hits.

 Tip #3 Highway Miles Are Awesome!